 The physiatrist manages a child’s medical care throughout the rehabilitation process – meeting the children and their families at the intersection between the medical conditions that children have, supports that they will need to move forward, and the function that they will be able to develop in the future.
 In addition they can help address any co-existing diagnosis, such as hypertension or diabetes, to prevent further complications with the ultimate goal of helping children reach their physical, psychological, social and vocational potential.

-Rehabilitative medicine can be the glue that holds together the complex plan of care.
+Physical medicine and rehabilitation can be the glue that holds together the complex plan of care.
 We’re here to help with diagnosis and care coordination among specialists and therapists.
 Though our team members are experts in medicine – nobody is the expert on a child like mom and dad.
 That’s why we have conversations with patients and families about what’s working, what’s not and create an individualized plan.
 We help patients and families chart their path forward and involve families in their child’s therapy and day-to-day care with the goal of helping the child function as independently as possible.
 The physiatrist can answer questions for patients and families about what to expect and anticipate functional needs that may be present in the future.

 How do I schedule?